amane1234/AlpsHID-But-No-Nub/README.md

 git clone https://github.com/acidanthera/MacKernelSDK.git
 ```

-Open the main project in Xcode and build away.  :)
+Open the main project in Xcode and finger cross when hitting the build button.  :)

 # Credits
 This code is derived and adapted from VoodooI2CHID's Multitouch Event Driver and Precision